 IMPLICATIONS OF THE STUDY: The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers to improve their teaching competency.
+This study also provides guidance for developing teaching skills of in-service teachers through group clinical supervision model.
 It is concluded that in-service teachers can learn effectively in the group clinical supervision model.